a-sit-plus/propigator/README.md

 val displayName: String by jsonProperty("display_name", defaultValue = "Anonymous")
 ```

 This mirrors Kotlin serialization's absent-field default semantics for reads.
-It does not add the field to `rawObject`, and serialization still emits the preserved raw JSON object unchanged.
+It does not add the field to `backingObject`, and serialization still emits the preserved backing JSON object unchanged.
 If `Json { encodeDefaults = true }` should affect the serialized payload, construct or receive the backing `JsonObject` with those default fields already present.

 ## Whole-Object Slices